<?xml version="1.0" encoding="UTF-8"?>

 &lt;/div&gt;&lt;div&gt;

 So, it’s pretty challenging, but Adam’s improving.
-We have much to be thankful for.&lt;/div&gt;&lt;div class="blogger-post-footer"&gt;&lt;img width='1' height='1' src='https://blogger.googleusercontent.com/tracker/2426570579000064455-4290554865279346931?l=tim.dierks.org' alt='' /&gt;&lt;/div&gt;&lt;img src="http://feeds.feedburner.com/~r/TimDierks/~4/ry-u4vLDiXU" height="1" width="1"/&gt;</description><link>http://feeds.dierks.org/~r/TimDierks/~3/ry-u4vLDiXU/18-days-in-hospital.html</link><author>noreply@blogger.com (Tim Dierks)</author><media:thumbnail xmlns:media="http://search.yahoo.com/mrss/" url="http://3.bp.blogspot.com/_bJTgHjKgGvs/TPJ1aFYCslI/AAAAAAAAB1A/eCbzUAD_QOg/s72-c/IM-0001-0016.jpg" height="72" width="72" /><thr:total>2</thr:total><feedburner:origLink>http://tim.dierks.org/2010/11/18-days-in-hospital.html</feedburner:origLink></item><item><guid isPermaLink="false">tag:blogger.com,1999:blog-2426570579000064455.post-3543387696217256711</guid><pubDate>Fri, 19 Nov 2010 12:02:00 +0000</pubDate><atom:updated>2010-11-19T07:15:55.618-05:00</atom:updated><title>Recovery: Two Days In</title><description>&lt;div&gt;&lt;a onblur="try {parent.deselectBloggerImageGracefully();} catch(e) {}" href="http://1.bp.blogspot.com/_bJTgHjKgGvs/TOZoc00hhUI/AAAAAAAAB0o/uPSocWcl3Jk/s1600/Adam-day2.jpg"&gt;&lt;img style="float:right; margin:0 0 10px 10px;cursor:pointer; cursor:hand;width: 300px; height: 307px;" src="http://1.bp.blogspot.com/_bJTgHjKgGvs/TOZoc00hhUI/AAAAAAAAB0o/uPSocWcl3Jk/s400/Adam-day2.jpg" border="0" alt="" id="BLOGGER_PHOTO_ID_5541231235950544194" /&gt;&lt;/a&gt;Adam is doing well.
+We have much to be thankful for.&lt;/div&gt;</description><link>http://tim.dierks.org/2010/11/18-days-in-hospital.html</link><author>noreply@blogger.com (Tim Dierks)</author><media:thumbnail xmlns:media="http://search.yahoo.com/mrss/" url="https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEhSnsxZ4YNGA93vTw8zs9vGbl0iu_0hNPnxN2hx0qpnJXwarYmo2gG8DZipyXemnLgBQ1e8hYHcVAM8Cm1hZu9jbp3N3GZvBu8SuJLdv4anPi5MshT-wTTzt6NROHKzB-GB7pezOfq2vTA/s72-c/IM-0001-0016.jpg" height="72" width="72"/><thr:total>2</thr:total></item><item><guid isPermaLink="false">tag:blogger.com,1999:blog-2426570579000064455.post-3543387696217256711</guid><pubDate>Fri, 19 Nov 2010 12:02:00 +0000</pubDate><atom:updated>2010-11-19T07:15:55.618-05:00</atom:updated><title>Recovery: Two Days In</title><description>&lt;div&gt;&lt;a onblur=&quot;try {parent.deselectBloggerImageGracefully();} catch(e) {}&quot; href=&quot;https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEil8VKn-DYfTUXPPu0uet79nURDpY59XLzZHbUYdlNI2iVA_pUcWynBaWYCaA8UhE_WoMIsJQ4XnvSYkfjFtZh2yuz6zlJ4KQaEOLHwJLhyI33atuiGidMPN10HdYmrHCvsKqwHV3O9jxo/s1600/Adam-day2.jpg&quot;&gt;&lt;img style=&quot;float:right; margin:0 0 10px 10px;cursor:pointer; cursor:hand;width: 300px; height: 307px;&quot; src=&quot;https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEil8VKn-DYfTUXPPu0uet79nURDpY59XLzZHbUYdlNI2iVA_pUcWynBaWYCaA8UhE_WoMIsJQ4XnvSYkfjFtZh2yuz6zlJ4KQaEOLHwJLhyI33atuiGidMPN10HdYmrHCvsKqwHV3O9jxo/s400/Adam-day2.jpg&quot; border=&quot;0&quot; alt=&quot;&quot; id=&quot;BLOGGER_PHOTO_ID_5541231235950544194&quot; /&gt;&lt;/a&gt;Adam is doing well.
 Of course, brain surgery is a Big Deal, and one doesn’t bounce out of bed the next morning.
 He’s feeling pretty crummy, but he’s recovering.&lt;/div&gt;&lt;div&gt;

 The surgery involved cutting a hole in the top-right of his skull, and they had to go past the right side of his brain, so his left side has been worse than his right, but it’s improving: on Tuesday, he couldn’t look left at all and his left hand was limp: now, he can look all over and he has some grip in his right hand.&lt;/div&gt;&lt;div&gt;